 - Iconic landmarks that you must visit, including the London Eye, Buckingham Palace, Tower Bridge, Big Ben, and the Shard.

 - Unique double-deckers and river cruises that let you discover London from a different point of view.

 - Lavish parks, such as Hyde Park, Green Park, and Greenwich Park.
 One of the most interesting facts about London is that the United Nations classified the city as a forest.

 Mouthwatering foods and drinks will further seduce you in London.
 You should try the emblematic fish and chips, the hearty Full English breakfast, and the lip-smacking London beer.
-And that’s barely scratching the surface because London’s food scene is one of the most international worldwide.
+And that’s barely scratching the surface because London is famous for its food scene, which is one of the most diverse worldwide.